emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Therefore, data should always be kept in a raw format whenever possible, within the constraints of technical limitations.
 In addition to being the most appropriate way to ensure transparency in analysis, having the data stored and archived in their original state gives a common point of reference for derivative analyses.
 Despite the intuitive value of this approach, it is not always clear what constitutes sufficiently "raw" data (e.g., ohms off a temperature sensor or images off an Illumina sequencing flowcell are generally not archived after the initial processing).
 However, we focus here on the spirit of the rule.
 Data should be as "pure" as possible when they are stored.
 If derivations occur, they should be documented by also archiving relevant code and subsequent data sets.

 The US National Ecological Observatory Network (NEON) handles this issue with a schema for various "levels" of data products that pertain to the amount of processing that has been performed on each ([see here for a brief overview](http://www.neoninc.org/science-design/data-processing)).
 In this case, raw data can include such products as voltage measurements or unprocessed LIDAR returns.
-These represent a tremendous amount of data; sharing this level of data often requires mailing the files on a physical drive.
-NEON has handled this by writing detailed "Algorithm Theoretical Basis Documents" (ATBD's) documenting the different processing "levels"; this approach is based around a similar one developed the NASA EOSDIS program and makes clear exactly what has been done to each dataset to derive it from it raw form.
+These represent a tremendous amount of data; sharing this level of data often requires mailing a hard drive.
+NEON has handled this by writing detailed "Algorithm Theoretical Basis Documents" (ATBD's) documenting the different processing "levels"; this approach is based around a similar one developed for the NASA EOSDIS program and makes clear exactly what has been done to each dataset to derive it from it raw form.
 These levels, which start at 0 for raw data, and increase with the amount of derivation and processing, are also analgous to the levels the National Oceanic and Atomospheric Administration (NOAA) [uses for satellite data sets](http://www.ngdc.noaa.gov/wiki/index.php?title=NOAA_Processing_Levels).

 # Rule 4: Store data in open formats {-}